kappapiana/anonymize/README.md

 [script_directory]/anonymize.py --help
 ```

-for arguments that can be passed to the program
+to see other arguments that can be passed to the program.

 ## Windows and Mac

-Mind, this script is tested only in Linux.
-If you are using from another OS, you should declare the output dir like this:
+Keep in mind, this script is tested only in Linux.
+If you are using from another OS, you should declare the temporary directory (default: `/tmp/anonymize`) like this:

 ```shell
 anonymize.py --tmp-dir [temporary directory of choice] FILE